Infineon/mtb-example-hal-spi-slave/README.md

  1.1.0   | Removed CYW920829M2EVB-01 from supported kits <br> Added support for CYBLE-416045-EVAL and CYW920829M2EVK-02
  1.1.1   | Readme Update
  1.1.2   | Minor README update
  1.2.0   | Added support for KIT_XMC72_EVK_MUR_43439M2 and updated to support ModusToolbox&trade; v3.1.
+ 1.3.0   | Added support for KIT_XMC71_EVK_LITE_V1, CY8CEVAL-062S2-LAI-43439M2, CY8CEVAL-062S2-MUR-4373EM2, CY8CEVAL-062S2-MUR-4373M2
 <br>

+All referenced product or service names and trademarks are the property of their respective owners.

+The Bluetooth&reg; word mark and logos are registered trademarks owned by Bluetooth SIG, Inc., and any use of such marks by Infineon is under license.

 ---------------------------------------------------------